FAIRChemistry/chromatopy/docs/supported_formats.md

     📂 Project
     │
     ├── 📂 Calibration
-    │   ├── abts_001uM.json
+    │   ├── abts_1uM.json
-    │   ├── abts_050uM.json
+    │   ├── abts_50uM.json
     │   └── abts_300uM.json
     │
-    └── 📂 Time-course
+    └── 📂 B002
-        ├── B002_12_h.json
+        ├── B002_12h.json
-        ├── B002_24_h.json
+        ├── B002_24h.json
-        └── B002_36_h.json
+        └── B002_36h.json
     ```
+### Calibration data

+- The set of calibration data files should be stored within a single folder.
+- Deposit the concentration including the unit in the file name.
+E.g. `abts_1uM.json` `abts_50uM.json` `abts_300uM.json`.
+In this case the concentration can be automatically extracted from the file name.

 ### Time-course data

 - All data files of a time-course series should be stored within a single folder.
-- The files within a folder should be named in a way that allows alphabetical sorting to represent the chronological or logical order of the data.
-E.g. naming time-course data by reaction time or calibration data by concentration.
-Otherwise, data will be assigned to wrong concentration or time points.

-!!!
-Tip
-    Name your files including the corresponding reaction time e.g. `B002_12_h.txt` or `A034.2_5.67min.json` Then the files will be extracted in the correct order and with the correct time unit.
-In the latter case, the reaction time is `5.67` `min` and alphabetic naming is not necessary.
-Note that the reaction time unit should be consistent across all files.

-### Calibration data

-- The set of calibration data files should be stored within a single folder.
-- The files need to be named in an alphabetically sortable way to represent the logical order of the data.
-E.g. naming calibration data by ascending concentration values `abts_001uM.json` `abts_050uM.json` `abts_300uM.json`.
-- For calibration data the corresponding concentration cannot be extracted from the file name.
+- Name the folder after your sample ID.
+E.g. `B002`.
+- Deposit the reaction time including the unit in the file name.
+E.g. `B002_12h.json` `B002_24h.json` `B002_36h.json`.
+This allows to automatically extract the reaction time and unit from the file name.

 ## 🔧 Supported Formats

 Most output data from chromatographic devices is vendor-specific and proprietary.
 However, [OpenChrom](https://lablicate.com/platform/openchrom), an open-source software that is free for academic use, provides the tools to convert proprietary data from almost all vendors into a vendor-neutral and machine-readable format, specifically the Allotrope Simple Model (ASM).
 A complete list of supported formats for pre-processing with OpenChrom can be found [here](https://www.openchrom.net/).

 Peak detection and integration with subsequent export to the ASM format is the recommended way to prepare data for subsequent processing with `chromatopy`.
 For information on how to batch process chromatographic data with OpenChrom, please refer to the section [Spectrum Processing with OpenChrom](#spectrum-processing-with-openchrom-from-lablicate).

 ### Allotrope Simple Model

 !!! info
-    The Allotrope Simple Model (ASM) is a JSON-based and vendor-independent format for analytical data.
-It is designed to store raw and processed data as well as metadata.
+    The [Allotrope Simple Model (ASM)](https://www.allotrope.org/asm) is a JSON-based and vendor-independent format for analytical data.
+It is designed to store chromatographic measurement data.

 The ASM format is the preferred format for data import.
 It can be exported from OpenChrom and contains the measured signal and data of all peaks which were processed by OpenChrom.
 The format is supported by `chromatopy` and can be imported directly.